KibaekJeong/vocal-book-note-obsidian/README.md

 4. The plugin will:
    - Search Kyobo for the book
    - Scrape metadata (title, author, publisher, etc.)
-   - Create a new note in your Books folder
+  - Create a new note in your configured Book Pages folder
    - Open the note

 ### Adding Voice Notes to Existing Books